-Deuce Schwartz is in his first season as a 49ers offensive quality control coach.
+Deuce Schwartz is in his fourth season as a 49ers offensive quality control coach.
 He joined the 49ers after spending the 2021 season as a defensive analyst at the University of Missouri.

 The 2021 Tigers defense finished the year holding opponents to 206.8 passing yards per game.
 DL Isaiah McGuire led the team with 6.0 sacks as DB Jaylon Carlies finished with a team-high four interceptions.